hashicorp/terraform-cdk/website/docs/cdktf/cli-reference/configuration.html.md

 Options can be specified via environment variables with the "CDKTF_" prefix (e.g. "CDKTF_OUTPUT")
 ```

-### CI environment
+### CI Environment

 If running in automated environments, the dynamic CLI output rendering can be forced to be static with the `CI` environment variable set to a true value.

-## Configuration
+## Configuration File

-You can configure the behavior of the Terraform CDK CLI by adding a `cdktf.json` file in your project root directory.
+You can configure the behavior of the Terraform CDK CLI by modifying the `cdktf.json` file in your project root directory.
+Refer to the [cdktf.json documentation](/docs/cdktf/concepts/cdktf-json.html) for more detail on how you can supply custom configuration settings for your application.

-TODO: Add link to cdktf.json page
+## Telemetry

+CDK for Terraform CLI ([cdktf-cli](../../packages/cdktf-cli)) interacts with a HashiCorp service called [Checkpoint](https://checkpoint.hashicorp.com)
+to report project metrics such as cdktf version, project language, provider name, platform name, and other details that help guide the project maintainers with
+feature and roadmap decisions.
+The code that interacts with Checkpoint is part of CDK for Terraform CLI and can be read [here](../../packages/cdktf-cli/lib/checkpoint.ts).

+All HashiCorp projects including Terraform that is used by CDK for Terraform use Checkpoint.
+Read more about project metrics [here](https://github.com/hashicorp/terraform-cdk/issues/325).

+The information that is sent to Checkpoint is anonymous and cannot be used to identify the user or host.
+The use of Checkpoint is completely optional
+and it can be disabled at any time by setting the `CHECKPOINT_DISABLE` environment variable to a non-empty value.